 • Additional data charges are 10 RMB/100MB and 30 RMB /1GB

 Most foreign phones won’t work with China Mobile’s 3G network, so you’ll be pushed to their 4G coverage where available (2G where not available).
-Here are the details for their best phone plan plan for 2019:
+Here are the details for their best phone plan plan:

 • 88 RMB prepaid monthly